Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 #### Network Type

 You can choose the Neural Network that you want to use.
-This setting is moved to the Machine Learning section post v8.1.
-[Learn more](https://developer.kore.ai/docs/bots/nlp/user-utterances/#Threshold_Configurations).
+This setting is moved to the Machine Learning section post v8.1. <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/training/machine-learning-engine/#network-type" target="_blank">Learn more</a>.

 #### Epochs